jamesiarmes/php-ews/README.md

 The PHP Exchange Web Services library (php-ews) is intended to make communication with Microsoft Exchange servers using Exchange Web Services easier.
 It handles the NTLM authentication required to use the SOAP services and provides an object-oriented interface to the complex types required to form a request.

+# Breaking Change
+Please note that version 0.5.0 (Unreleased yet) will have objects auto generated for everything, with different outputs for the existing functions.
+This release is not backwards compatible, but shouldn't be too hard to migrate to.

 # Dependencies
 * PHP 5.2+
 * cURL with NTLM support (7.23.0+ recommended)